xy-nyxy/AnotherEternity/README.md

 # Installation guide
 - Click on this [link](https://downgit.github.io/#/home?url=https:%2F%2Fgithub.com%2Fxy-nyxy%2FAnotherEternity%2Fblob%2Fmain%2FAnotherEternity.theme.css) to download the theme.
 After downloading the theme, copy the file in the Themes BetterDiscord folder.
 In order to do that, first open Discord, head to Settings, scroll down to the BetterDiscord section, click on "Themes" and click the "Open Themes Folder" button.
 Copy the theme into this folder, open Discord again and enable the theme.

-# Changelog v1.0.8
-- Fixed a bug in the Profiles tab that caused the page to have a weird size and location.
-- Fixed the user profile popout in guilds.
-- Moved the Search option within the Forums channels.
-- Changed buttons text hover colors.
-- Added colors for channels, voice channels, muted channels, categoryes, others.
-- Changed text color for timesptamps.
-- Added background to the links that come with a popout.
-- Added back the mention background.
-- Some small tweaks that I don't think are needed to mention.